UdattaChowdhury/UdattaChowdhury/README.md

-- 👋 Hi, I’m Udatta Chowdhury
+- 👋 Hi, I’m Udatta Chowdhury a sophomore pursuing my Bachelors in Electronics & Communications Engineering.
-- 👀 I’m interested in Software Development
+- 👀 I’m interested in Software Development.
-- 🌱 I’m currently learning Full Stack Development
+- 🌱 I’m currently learning Full Stack Development.
-- 💞️ I’m looking to collaborate on amazing projects
+- 💞️ I’m looking to collaborate on amazing projects.
-- 📫 How to reach me - udattachowdhury2000@gmail.com
+- 📫 How to reach me - udattachowdhury2000@gmail.com.

 <!---
 UdattaChowdhury/UdattaChowdhury is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.